 The beast, however, was unlearned and uncultured, and the three powerful martial techniques were all it acquired through its own man-eating practice.
 After failed triple actions, it didn’t know what to do next but prostrated on the ground painting.

 Wu Song wasted no time and, tossing the broken cudgel away, grabbed the tiger’s skin on the top with both hands and pressed its head towards the ground while kicking hard at the beast’s face.

 The beast howled in pain and in despair and tried to bury its head in a pit it dug.
 Holding its head with his left hand, Wu Song pounded the beast with his right fist until blood spilled out from its eyes, ears, nose and mouth.

 For his courageous feast of eradicating a monstrous beast and reopening a safe passageway across the hill, Wu Song was paraded as a hero around the CBD of Sunny Valley County and offered a job as a senior local police officer.

 Wu Song Avenged His Brother by Killing Ximen Qing

-For a while, life seemed to be fully of sunshine for Wu Song in the Sunny Valley county town.
-But before long the dark side of his brother’s life revealed.
+For a while, life seemed to be full of sunshine for Wu Song in Sunny Valley county town.
+But before long the dark side of his brother’s life was revealed.

 Unlike Wu Song who was handsome and tall, his older brother was ugly and short.
 Yet his wife was very charming and pretty.

 The restless woman tried to seduce Wu Song but failed.
-She then was attracted to another married richman named Ximen Qing.
-The couple met when she accidently dropped a stick from the upper floor window and hit the head of the man passing by.
+She then was attracted to another married rich man named Ximen Qing.
+The couple met when she accidentally dropped a stick from the upper floor window and hit the head of the man passing by.

-They started dating everyday at the living quarter of a neighbouring teahouse while the husband tried to make money to support her life by selling his homemade sesame pies on street.
+They started dating every day at the living quarters of a neighbouring teahouse while the husband tried to make money to support her life by selling his homemade sesame pies on street.